CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMetricsMetricsExploration.md

 ```

 ### -Name
-User specified name of this MetricsExploration.
+User specified name of the MetricsExploration.

 ```yaml
 Type: string